aviaryhq/cloudglue-mcp-server/README.md

 > By using the Cloudglue SDK and/or the MCP server, you agree to the [Cloudglue Terms of Service](https://cloudglue.dev/terms) and acknowledge our [Privacy Policy](https://cloudglue.dev/privacy).

-## Setup
+# Usage

-### 1. API Key
+## Prerequisites

 First, get a Cloudglue API Key from [cloudglue.dev](http://cloudglue.dev), this will be used to authenticate the MCP server with your Cloudglue account.

-### 2. Configure MCP client
+### A. On any MCP client using a JSON configuration

-Next, configure your MCP client (e.g. Claude Desktop) to use this MCP server.
-Most MCP clients store the configuration as JSON, for `cloudglue-mcp-server` this would look like the following:
+Most MCP clients store their configuration as JSON.
+For `cloudglue-mcp-server` this would look like the following:

 ```json
 {